vadmium/python-altium/format.md

 ## OLE compound document ##

-The OLE root directory (called Root Entry) lists three streams:
+The OLE root directory lists up to three streams:
 FileHeader, Storage, and Additional.
 The schematic data is in the FileHeader stream.

-## FileHeader ##
+The Storage stream has a similar header to FileHeader's [header](#header), except that the text is `|HEADER=Icon storage`.

+The Additional stream is not always present.
+It has the same header as FileHeader, but no other records have been seen in it.

-A sequence of object records.
+Each stream seems to be a sequence of object records.
 Pluciński calls them primitives;
 Protel calls specific PCB objects either primitives or group objects.
 Upverter calls them parts.